 Jump to:

-- Olive oil – Or water for oil-free sautéing
+- Olive oil or water for oil-free sautéing

-- Vegetable broth – Or water and vegan bouillon cubes
+- Vegetable broth – or water and vegan bouillon cubes

-- Whole tomatoes – Blended or crushed
+- Whole tomatoes – Blended or crushed.
+Crushed tomatoes work great too, just skip the blending step.

-- Soy sauce – Or tamari
+- Soy sauce or tamari

 - Tofu Sausage Crumbles – Optional but highly recommended